Team

 Postdoctoral researchers

-For the Nilgiri Archaeological Project, she will examine more in depth the archaeological context and the iconography of dolmens and hero-stones in order to detect subregional variations, establish their chronology and clarify their relation with akin structures in the neighbouring lowlands.
-She will also study the Hortus Indicus Malabaricus (1678-1693) in combination with the herbarium of the East India Company to search for notions of Traditional Ecological Knowledge in the early colonial records.
+For the Nilgiri Archaeological Project, she examines the archaeological context and iconography of dolmens and hero-stones in order to detect subregional variations, establish their chronology and clarify their relation with akin structures in the neighbouring lowlands.

 Research partners